 Our Analysis and Test Results

 The traction aids also include cleats on the binding and paddles and ridges molded into the plastic of the deck.
-The flexibility of the deck kept the TSL from the very top of the chart in this metric.
-We think this is because of the lack of rigidity occasionally made it tricky to transfer force from our feet to the spikes.
+The flexibility of the deck kept the Symbioz from the very top of the chart in this metric.
+We think this is because the lack of rigidity occasionally made it tricky to transfer force from our feet to the spikes.

 As noted above, it is the stride ergonomics that truly sets the Symbioz Elite apart.
 Normally a hinged binding does not lend itself to smooth walking.
-For walking on firm snow and trails our testers prefer a strapped attachment as this lends some comfort in the form of shock absorption.
+For walking on firm snow and trails, our testers prefer a strapped attachment as this lends some comfort in the form of shock absorption.
 In this case, the hinged binding is precise, and the shock absorption comes from the very flexible deck.

 Bindings that are designed around rubber straps may be slightly more secure and certainly pack more compactly, but the tension of the stretched rubber straps can compromise circulation and create pressure points.

 Our snowshoe selection is mostly all-around models.
 The Symbioz Elite is a more specialized product, and we think it's the right choice for hikers who want snowshoes for a specific use.
 In this case, that means predominantly groomed or well-traveled trails.
 They can be pressed into service for other purposes, especially slippery snow, but they're best on trails.